 Is your business digitally ready?

-Well, this is something that we’ve been thinking more and more about and come to realise that, the importance for businesses to have a clear, professional and above all, engaging digital presence, in today’s digital world, is reaching a critical point.
+Well, this is something that we’ve been thinking more and more about and come to realise that, the importance for businesses to have a clear, professional and above all, engaging digital presence, in today’s world, is reaching a critical point.

 With the new digital generation emerges the need for businesses to re-look at their digital presence as a whole and treat it more like their digital storefront.
-We are reaching a time were any business should spend as much time, effort and money on how their brand is perceived online as they do in their actual physical stores.
+We are reaching a time where any business should spend as much time, effort and money on how their brand is perceived online as they do in their actual physical stores.

 Why do we say this?

 It’s simple, in today’s busy world, where everyone is living at a fast pace and overloaded with information, people’s attention to detail is increasing but their attention span is becoming shorter.
 In recent studies, Microsoft discovered that the average person's attention span is now less than a goldfish (9 seconds) at a mere 8 seconds.
-And another study, recently announced that you have now 50 milliseconds (that’s 0,05 seconds) for users to make a first impression about your website and your business.
+And another study, recently announced that you have now 50 milliseconds (that’s 0,05 seconds) for users to make a first impression about your business.

 This means that users are becoming quicker and harsher when judging businesses by their digital appearance, as found in another study where 94% of negative feedback was design related.
-All of this results in loss of potential clients and customers, if businesses do not give them what they need; simple, clear and engaging experiences.
+All of this results in loss of potential clients and customers if businesses do not give them what they need; simple, clear and engaging experiences.